rustenburgJ/IASC-2P02/blog.md

 For edit
 - - -

-### Article Analysis, A Parallel Structure of UNIX and Race
+### Article Analysis, Comments on A Parallel Structure of UNIX and Race

 Unix and race are separate entities which McPherson looks at through a lenticular lens.
 She uses a parallel structure to explain why the digital humanities are so white.